Fantom (programming language): Integrated development environment

-The Fantom build system can package a set of Pods into a JAR archive through build::JarDist.

 Fantom Widget Toolkit

 Fantom ships with a standard windowing toolkit called the Fantom Widget Toolkit, or FWT for short.
-Like Fantom, FWT was designed to be portable across several platforms.
+FWT was designed to be portable across several platforms.
 It is currently implemented on the JVM using the Standard Widget Toolkit as a backend.
 The JavaScript implementation is backed by the canvas element and JavaFX, allowing FWT applications to be run in a web browser.
 There are plans for a CLR implementation using Windows Forms.

-"Hello World" example

-Here is the classic Hello world program written in Fantom: